leagues

 Week 1: Seeding Games – Teams will compete in seeding matches to determine initial rankings for the regular season.

-Weeks 8-9: Playoffs – Teams will compete in playoffs to vie for the championship title.
+Weeks 8 – 9: Playoffs – Teams will compete in playoffs for the championship title.
 All leagues playout all matches, ensuring at least two matches per playoff week for each team.

-League registration will open up to the public four to six weeks before the league start dates.
+League registration will open up to the public six to eight weeks before the league start dates.
 Priority registration will be open for the week prior to public registration.

-Registration for all leagues is done through the Sportlomo Registration system.
+Registration for all indoor leagues is done through the Sportlomo registration platform.

 Indoor League - Eligibility 2025